OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 • Entries must be submitted on DVD or Blu-ray (Region 0 or 1).
 Two copies must be provided.

 * If entry is originally submitted via electronic submission, you will be notified of preliminary acceptance so that you will have time to send the required DVD's to be shown at the festival.
 We will not be creating these DVD's from your electronic submission.
-If we do not receive the requested DVD's the preliminary acceptance may be revoked.
+If we do not receive the requested DVD's the preliminary acceptance may be revoked with no refunds given.

 • Usually films are entered in one category only but if a film is submitted in two or more categories then an entry fee must be submitted for each.